daria-kotova/master_project/research/research-progress.md

 # 17-03-2025

 Drawing lines in space with an ARDrawManager script using LineRenderer and ARAnchors (tutorial https://www.youtube.com/watch?v=kcqcUxVQu0o).
-Had to adapt his code because a lot of things we deprecated and not working in Unity 6.
+Had to adapt his code because a lot of things were deprecated and not working in Unity 6.
 But it works now!

 <img src="/research/photos/2025-03-17/IMG_3902.jpg" height="500"/>